-Last November, Mikhail Anthony Purpera allegedly shot a man twice, took his debit and health care cards, grabbed his phone and bloody hat and the shell casings, dumped his body in a duck pond and then ate at a Denny's just a block away.
+Last November, Mikhail Anthony Purpera allegedly shot a man twice, took his debit and health care cards, grabbed his phone and bloody hat and the shell casings and then ate at a Denny's just a block away.

 Those allegations are based on interviews witnesses gave to Englewood Police Detective Brian Taylor, who gave testimony at a preliminary hearing in Arapahoe County District Court on July 11.
 Judge Phillip Douglass, of the 18th Judicial District, ruled that Purpera will face trial on counts of first-degree murder and aggravated robbery and will be held without bond.